 Weight Management

-Naturally low in fat, sweet potatoes can be a smart alternative to high-calorie commercial treats.
-The high fiber content helps dogs feel full longer.
+Naturally low in fat, sweet potatoes are a smart alternative to commercial treats.
+The fiber content helps dogs feel full longer.
 If you are trying to help your dog shed a few pounds, this is a vet-approved strategy detailed in our guide on how to help your fat German Shepherd slim down.

 Blood Sugar Impact

-The main concern is the carbohydrate load.
-Baking sweet potatoes breaks down starches into sugars, raising the Glycemic Index (GI) more than boiling does.
+Baking sweet potatoes breaks down starches into sugars, raising the Glycemic Index (GI).
 For sedentary or diabetic dogs, frequent spikes in blood sugar can lead to insulin resistance.

 Raw Consumption Risks